Principles of Building Information Modelling (BIM)

 Common errors to avoid in your coursework

-• Misconception: BIM is just 3D modelling.
-Correction: BIM is a process that includes 3D geometry but also time (4D), cost (5D), sustainability (6D), and facility management (7D).
-The model is a database of information, not just a visualisation.
+- Misconception: BIM is just 3D modelling.
+Correction: BIM is a process of information management that includes 3D geometry but also time (4D), cost (5D), sustainability (6D), and facility management (7D).
+The model is only one part of the data.

 Frequently Asked Questions